Problems We Found With Sacramento's Drinking Water

 Sacramento's drinking and tap water has some of the highest levels of chromium 6 among major US cities.
 Chromium 6 is a highly toxic metal that is not currently regulated by the EPA.
-In recent years, Sacramento tap water has averaged around 4000 parts per trillion for Chromium 6 (in both service areas), with concentrations reaching over 8000 parts per trillion.
+In recent years, Sacramento tap water has averaged around 4000 parts per trillion for Chromium 6 (in all four service areas), with concentrations reaching over 8000 parts per trillion.
 For the sake of perspective, the average levels are a staggering 200 times HIGHER than the concentration determined to have negligible impact on cancer risk.

 Lead Levels In Sacramento Tap Water

 Lead enters into a Sacramento consumer’s drinking and tap water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as recently happened in Flint, Michigan), lead leaches into the drinking water and can reach toxic levels.
 Recent sampling for lead in Atlanta found that roughly 10% of samples were above 7.8 parts per billion.
 While the regulatory limit is 15 ppb, both the EPA and CDC recognize that there is no such thing as a safe level of lead.

 Disinfection Byproducts (DBPs) Levels In Sacramento's Drinking Water

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
 Although these chemicals are not currently regulated very well, the EPA has admitted that they are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.